The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Introduction

 \section{Introduction}

-After long and complicated negotiations between the European Parliament, the EU Commission and the EU Member States, the AI Act entered into force in August 2024 \citep{aiact}.
+After long and complicated negotiations between the European Parliament, the EU Commission, and the EU Member States, the AI Act entered into force in August 2024 \citep{aiact}.
 AI-based systems are now regulated under a comprehensive set of product safety rules for the first time.
 In the coming years, different parts of the EU AI Act will become applicable.
-Providers and deployers of AI systems need to learn how to apply the different articles of the act, while notified bodies and certification authorities will need to establish a process to assess these systems according to the regulations.
+Providers and deployers of AI systems need to learn how to apply the different articles of the act, while notified bodies and certification authorities will need to establish a process to assess these systems according to the regulation.
 Many standardization efforts are already underway, but there will be significant uncertainty about how the AI Act has to be applied and how it relates to different aspects of AI currently under research.

-Regulations such as the AI Act are especially important in high-risk \ac{ai} systems to ensure that they are safe and respect fundamental rights and values~\citep{van_kolfschooten_eu_2024}.
+Regulations such as the AI Act are especially important in high-risk \ac{ai} systems\,---\,such as those in healthcare\,---\,to ensure that they are safe and respect fundamental rights and values~\citep{van_kolfschooten_eu_2024}.
 The AI Act follows a risk-based approach: the higher the risk, the stricter the rule.
-Especially in high-risk systems, it describes many obligations for the provider and the deployer of \ac{ai} systems.
+For high-risk systems, it describes many obligations for the provider and the deployer of \ac{ai} systems.

 \Acp{cdss}, which may fall under the definition of a high-risk \ac{ai} system in the EU AI Act, place the responsibility for the high-risk decision on the \emph{end-user} (typically, clinicians).
 However, the AI Act does not directly address end-user needs and instead primarily focuses on regulating the providers and deployers of \ac{ai} systems.
 One of the few mentions of end-users is the statement that high-risk AI systems must be designed so that humans can effectively oversee these systems.
-But there are no obligations in terms of technical requirements that put the user's needs at the center of its goals~\citep{van_kolfschooten_eu_2024}.
+There are no technical requirements that prioritize the user's needs at the center of its goals~\citep{van_kolfschooten_eu_2024}.